SHOP4CF/communication-docs/docs/partners/FZI/F-TPT.md

 By FZI

-_Text in italics are comments.
-Please remove them._

 ### Purpose

 _Describe the purpose of this component in 1-2 sentences.
 Please focus especially on what the component takes as its input, what added value it produces, and what is its output._

-This component takes ..., calculates ..., and returns ...
+Graphical Front End Interface (GUI) to program robotic applications using Behavior Trees (comparable to FlexBe and Smach ROS packages).
+This component takes messages from external sensors and robots, models the different tasks and interactions between the ROS components, and returns status feedback

 ### Data interfaces

-_Describe what kind of input and output data is in use.
-Be detailed about the interpretation of your data.
-Instead of writing 'input data from 20 sensors', please specify.
-Add reference to some examples or attachments, if reasonable._

-_The provided information is to be the basis to identify opportunities for uniform data models across components._

-_The preliminary information is taken from the cross-WP questionnaires from spring 2020.
-Feel free to modify._

 Input and output data (but not user interfaces):

 1. INPUT: From robots and sensors
-    - Format: ROS bridge, ROS topics and services ...
+    - Format: ROS bridge, ROS topics and services
-    - Real-time constraints?
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+    - Real-time constraints: it depends on the tasks and processes to be used, it could be real time for some application (for instance, Task Manager component)
+    - Expected data volume: it depends on the task and process
+    - Other details: graphical visualization from robots and sensors' ROS topics and services available

 1. OUTPUT: Process status feedback
-    - Format: ROS topics, services and actions ...
+    - Format: ROS topics, services and actions
-    - Real-time constraints?
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_

-The input data will be taken from Component X of Partner Y and also from sensors available at Pilot Z. _Please update._
+    - Real-time constraints: it depends on the tasks and processes used, it could be real time for some application (for instance, Task Manager component)
+    - Expected data volume: it depends on the task and process
+    - Other details: graphical visualization from robots and sensors' ROS services, topics and actions available

-The output data will be pushed to Component X... or to system Y available at Pilot Z. _Please update._
+The input and output data will be taken from/ pushed to all the components developed by FZI

+It is to be decided with other partners about the usability for another use cases and components.